Rinat Akhmetov: Sports and patronage

 Following the October 1995 bombing assassination of former team president Akhat Bragin at the team's stadium, Akhmetov (who had served as Bragin's right-hand man and himself narrowly missed the attempt on his life), subsequently inherited operation of the Shakhtar Donetsk football club.
 On 11 October 1996, Akhmetov was appointed president of the team Rinat Akhmetov envisioned Shakhtar as a winner of European cups, so he began restructuring the club to achieve this goal.
 He changed the approach to the club management and transferred the operational management to the professionals.
-Under his leadership, FC Shakhtar became the country's champion thirteen times, won the Ukrainian Cup thirteen times, took the Ukrainian Super Cup nine times, and won the UEFA Europa League Cup for the first time in the history of Ukraine.
+Under his leadership, FC Shakhtar became the country's champion fifteen times, won the Ukrainian Cup fourteen times, took the Ukrainian Super Cup nine times, and won the UEFA Europa League Cup for the first time in the history of Ukraine.

 In 2009, Donbas Arena stadium was built in Donetsk at Rinat Akhmetov's initiative.
 It's the first stadium in Eastern Europe that was designed and built to the elite UEFA standards; its capacity is over 50,000 people.
 Donbas Arena was named the best stadium of Euro 2012.
 It ranks among 25 best stadiums in the history of the Champions League.

-FC Shakhtar had to leave its home city of Donetsk due to the War in Donbas in Ukraine.
+FC Shakhtar had to leave its home city of Donetsk due to the war in Donbas in Ukraine.
 Since the spring of 2014, its training base has been located in Kyiv.
 The team changed multiple home stadiums, moving to Lviv (Arena Lviv, 2014–2017), Kharkiv (Metalist, 2017–2020), and finally Kyiv (NSC Olimpiyskiy, since 2020).

 In 2022, FC Shakhtar had to sign a stadium lease agreement with Legia Warsaw, because the Russia's war in Ukraine made it impossible to host international matches.

+Shakhtar Donetsk’s four-episode documentary series “Football Must Go On,” produced by Paramount+, has won the prestigious Sports Emmy Award in the Documentary Series category.

 Meanwhile, from August 2014 and until losing control of the stadium in 2017 the club's home stadium Donbas Arena served as a centre of humanitarian aid in Donetsk.
 Volunteers were unloading the food products, forming the individual sets and passing them to people in need there.
 During the fighting the Donbas Arena was seriously damaged as a result of shelling several times, the humanitarian aid distribution was continued.

 In March 2017, a spokesperson for Akhmetov's foundation reported that humanitarian aid had been discontinued in the region after rebel organizations blocked access to the Shakhtar FC stadium, which serves as a center for relief efforts in the area.

+In May of 2025 the team won its 15th Cup of Ukraine.